By Chainika Thakar

 What are matrices?

-A matrix or the matrices are an accumulation of numbers arranged in a particular number of rows and columns.
+A matrix or matrices is an accumulation of numbers arranged in a particular number of rows and columns.
 Numbers included in a matrix can be real or complex numbers or both.

 For example, M is a 3 by 3 matrix with the following numbers: